-Upon completion of their scheduled classes or after-school sponsored activities, students are expected to leave the campus promptly.
-Students who are not met should wait near the main security for their transport.
+Upon completion of their scheduled classes, students are expected to leave the campus at 3:15 PM MONDAY through THURSDAY and 12:30 PM on Friday.
+Students who are waiting for pick-up after 3:15 will move to the main building atrium to wait for their transport.
 Students not participating in an after-school activity must exit campus directly after school.
+Once a student leaves campus, he or she will not be allowed to return unless they are participating in an approved after school activity.
 Students are not allowed to wait inside the school for siblings participating in after-school activities.
 In the event that further use of school facilities is necessary a student must be supervised by a teacher or obtain permission from the Principal.

-The campus is closed on Tuesdays after school to all students for staff professional development and Saturdays and Sundays with the exception of special events.
+The campus is closed on Tuesdays after school to all students for staff professional development as well as Saturdays and Sundays with the exception of special events.